bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Ensure all selectors are used.

 # Brainless CSS tasks
-* Component import own styles.
+* Components import own styles.
 * Don't import styles in app index.
 * Logic styles should live together.
 (So that they can be removed together if needed.)